 Another example of such an open-ended loaded question is the following:

 “Why is X so much better than Y?”

-This question presupposes the fact that X is better than Y, in an implicit manner which makes it difficult for the respondent to disagree with.
+This question presupposes the fact that X is better than Y, in a way that pushes the respondent to agree.

 “Why do you hate X?”

 This open-ended question presupposes the fact that the person being asked the question hates X. As in the previous examples, while the respondent is technically free to reject this premise, the format of the question prompts them to answer it in a way that confirms it, even if this isn’t what they would normally choose to do.

 Finally, note that although loaded questions appear in a variety of contexts, there are some situations where they are especially prevalent.
 For example, in gotcha journalism, loaded questions are frequently used by reporters, who interview people in a way that causes them to unintentionally make negative statements, that are damaging to their reputation or credibility.

 Note: one of the most classic but crass examples of a loaded question is “have you stopped beating your wife?” or “when have you stopped beating your wife?”, which presupposes that the person being asked the question has been beating their wife.